 Re: Jab’s Builds!
 (Dr. Psycho!
 Ares!
 Genocide!
 The Olympian!)

-You're not wrong, which is sad as I would love to read such a book (assuming the right writer & artist could be assigned said book).greycrusader wrote: ↑Fri Jan 22, 2021 3:22 am The Global Guardians (which initially wasn't even a formal team, just the unofficial title given to a group of foreign heroes who teamed up to aid Superman on a couple occasions) actually had SEVERAL top-tier heroes in terms of powers-the Olympian (demigod level strength and durability, flight, super-speed, various mystic talents such as clairvoyance), Jack O'Lantern (whose magic lamp was near-equal to Alan Scott's), and Seraph (strength of Samson, wisdom of Solomon, courage of Elijah-are you getting a vibe here, Ares?-along with bearing mystic artifacts such as Moses' Staff).
+greycrusader wrote: Fri Jan 22, 2021 3:22 am The Global Guardians (which initially wasn't even a formal team, just the unofficial title given to a group of foreign heroes who teamed up to aid Superman on a couple occasions) actually had SEVERAL top-tier heroes in terms of powers-the Olympian (demigod level strength and durability, flight, super-speed, various mystic talents such as clairvoyance), Jack O'Lantern (whose magic lamp was near-equal to Alan Scott's), and Seraph (strength of Samson, wisdom of Solomon, courage of Elijah-are you getting a vibe here, Ares?-along with bearing mystic artifacts such as Moses' Staff).
 But just about NOTHING was ever done with them, because Americans never read comics about superheroes set elsewhere in the world for very long (Alpha Flight and Excalibur are as successful as you're going to get with that).

 All my best.

 LOl- "The Tattooed Man"?
-What kind of ABSOLUTE DILDO would refer to himself as "The Tattooed Man" !?!
+What kind of ABSOLUTE DILDO would refer to himself as "The Tattooed Man" :P!?!

 Re: Jab’s Builds!
 (Ares!
 Genocide!
 The Olympian!
 Queen of Fables!)

 LOl- "The Tattooed Man"?
-What kind of ABSOLUTE DILDO would refer to himself as "The Tattooed Man" !?!
+What kind of ABSOLUTE DILDO would refer to himself as "The Tattooed Man" :P!?!

 Re: Jab’s Builds!
 (Genocide!
 Olympian!
 Queen of Fables!
 Paper Man!)